TUESDAY, 15 FEBRUARY 2005

 2. One must, at the beginning of such a process, be prepared to lose the person, however unpleasant that may sound.
 The reason is simple: if you are not willing to lose someone at the start, you will a) not be yourself, b) appear desperate, and c) force the process; virtually all of which will doom the process to failure anyway.

 Two days ago I thought about how comfortable or relatively more relaxed I usually feel in the company of [my younger sister’s former in-laws], people my parents’ age, whom I have known for a few years but with whom I have no emotional connection.

-I realized that it probably has to do with the fact that they have no prior knowledge of me – what they see now, is what they have always seen.
-My own parents knew me as a newborn, as a seven year-old boy, a twelve year-old preteen, a sixteen year-old teenager, and as a young man of twenty … They know the person I am now is not the person I have always been.
+I realised that it probably has to do with the fact that they have no prior knowledge of me – what they see now, is what they have always seen.
+My own parents knew me as a new-born, as a seven-year-old boy, a twelve-year-old preteen, a sixteen-year-old teenager, and as a young man of twenty … They know the person I am now is not the person I have always been.

 It also occurred to me that my mother has a bigger problem than anyone else in the family with the discrepancy between the earlier version of me and the person I currently am.
 She is still holding onto a romantic image of me when I was at my most beautiful, so to speak – maybe about twelve years old, clean, open face, quiet, shy, on my knees praying every night before bedtime, the first signs of religious dedication, the idea that I might become a minister one day.

 My father, on the other hand, does not have a romantic image of me as a young boy.
 Although he loved me, he saw me as clumsy and incompetent to overcome even the smallest technological challenge; plus, I had little interest in how a car engine worked.
 His view of me, now, is actually more positive – that of an intelligent man, someone with an interest in the Greater Questions of Life.